opendevstack/ods-pipeline/docs/adr/20210517-testing-tekton-tasks.md

 # Testing Tekton Tasks

+We will make use of [Kind](https://kind.sigs.k8s.io) to run a Kubernetes cluster.
+That cluster should have a container registry and Tekton installed.

+With this setup, we will be able to run tests locally and on GitHub Actions.

 Tekton Tasks should be easily testeable.
 Every Tekton Task shall have a `TaskRun` associated that will serve to test the functionality of the `Task`.